Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

 ## Desktop Application (Recommended)

-Native Mac desktop app with all PDF tools available.
+A desktop application for macOS with local tools and optional access to a connected server.

 ### What You Get

 - ✅ **Native macOS application** - Optimized for both Apple Silicon and Intel Macs
 - ✅ **No login required** - Install and start using PDF tools right away
-- ✅ **Processes files locally** - All your PDF processing stays on your Mac
+- ✅ **Local processing where supported** - Tools served by the local backend run on your device.
+Tools routed to Stirling Cloud or a connected server send their inputs to that server.
 - ✅ **Optional server connection** - Connect to Stirling Cloud or your own self-hosted server for advanced tools like OCR and document conversions
 - ✅ **All local tools included** - Merge, split, rotate, sign, and more work without any server
-- ✅ **Better performance** - Native speed on M1/M2/M3 chips
 - ✅ **No external browser needed** - Uses the built-in window
 - ✅ **Menu bar integration** - Feels like a native Mac app